 Commercial Bus RV Converters

-High-end commercial bus RV conversions (like those designed from Prevost or MCI bus chassis) are most often converted by a commercial conversion company.
-The resulting RV is an incredibly luxurious high-end home on wheel… that also has the advantage of being built on an extremely robust chassis.
-These rigs are designed to be driven a million miles or more!
+High-end commercial bus and RV conversions (such as those designed from Prevost or MCI bus chassis) are most often converted by a commercial conversion company.
+The resulting RV is an incredibly luxurious high-end home on wheels… that also has the advantage of being built on a highly robust chassis.
+These rigs are designed to withstand driving a million miles or more.
+A couple of high-end bus conversion companies are Marathon Coach and Featherlite Coaches.

 The exterior and interior of a Prevost bus RV conversion.
 (Photo credit: Marathon Coach)